yuchia329/kvroute/docs/REPORT.md

    recoverable prefix work and key skew.)
 3. **Belief divergence** — the gap between the router's model of cache residency and the engine's own account of what it computed, per request.
 Nobody publishes this at any scale.
+4. **A spill threshold that depends on load.** Tuned at 32 closed-loop users it fires on 0.674% of later turns; at 6 req/s open-loop, on 19% ([#31](https://github.com/yuchia329/kvroute/issues/31)). llm-d publishes one fixed threshold.
+5. **What an index buys over a load-weighted prefix hash** — +11.0% median goodput — the family OpenAI's documented routing belongs to.
+6. **Where recovery costs land**: after a replica kill for session affinity, when the ring moves sessions back onto an empty cache; during it for prefix affinity, when orphaned conversations land together.

+**Not yet measured, and the most likely objection.** The session-affinity baseline has **no load bound**.
+Envoy (`hash_balance_factor`) and HAProxy (`hash-balance-factor`) turn on consistent hashing with bounded loads with one setting, and CacheRoute uses it as a baseline.
+Since the mechanism finding says the win is load, every margin in this report is against load-blind stickiness, not against the best a plain load balancer offers.
+Putting that policy on the pressure grid — at least the frozen point and the skew-1.4 column — is the test of whether the index or just a load bound carries the +66%.

 ## Reproduce